Myacyon: Description

 The cranial remains of M. kiptalami superficially resembles those of large felids and nimravids, with a short snout, enlarged canines and long diastemata.
 As in lions, the anterior extremities of its nasals flare outwards and slightly downwards, thereby shifting the nasal notches laterally and widening the nostrils.
 Its maxillo-premaxillary does not touch the nasals until it has reached the orbital line, which is much further back than in canids.
 Furthermore, the upper border of the stout premaxilla is lower than in dogs, but similarly projects anteriorly, even if it is less pointed, resulting in the incisors lying in an almost straight line, curved incisor battery of dogs.
 The incisors have steep roots and long axes and occlusal apices, which point sharply towards the rear.
 As a result of the outbowing of the maxilla in the region of the carnassial and molar, the maxilla is antero-posteriorly shortened.
 A further adaption towards shortening the snout is the 90° rotation of the P3 along the part of the maxilla in which it is located.
 It is tucked behind the parastyle of the carnassial, a position usually be filled by a protocone among other amphicyonids.
 Above it, a large infraorbital foramen is located.
 It furthermore possesses a large facial fossa, which lies anterior to the orbit and extends anteriorly and ventrally as a curved furrow immediately behind the canine jugum.
 As a result of these adaptions, Myacyon had a considerable gape, with canine tips extending 40 mm beneath the occlusal surface of the carnassial and incisors.

-M. peignei is only known from a handful tooth, although the development of the protoconid shelf on its P4 is a distinct feature of this taxon.
+M. peignei is only known from a handful teeth, although the development of the protoconid shelf on its P4 is a distinct feature of this taxon.

 Paleoecology

 At Oued Mya, Myacyon coexisted with the equid Hipparion and the rhinoceros Aceratherium, as well as the giraffid Palaeotragus and proboscideans.

 The discoveries at Member D of the Ngorora Formation suggests that it was once covered by open woodland, with fluvial conditions being present.
-Here Myacyon was found among the immense hyaenodont Megistotherium and its smaller relative Dissopsalis, the lioness-sized hyaena Percrocuta as well as a variety of smaller carnivorans.
+Here Myacyon was found alongside the immense hyaenodont Megistotherium and its smaller relative Dissopsalis, the lioness-sized hyaena Percrocuta as well as a variety of smaller carnivorans.
 A large variety of herbivores are known from this site, among them the proboscidean Deinotherium, bovids, suids and the early hippopotamus Kenyapotamus.
 Fossils of crocodylians, freshwater turtles and fish have also been found.

 As indicated by palaeosol carbon isotope studies and tooth microwear patterns, Fort Ternan, where ?M. peignei has been found, was covered by open woodland and located adjacent to highlands.
 The locality shares many taxons with the Ngorora Formation, among them Afrochoerodon, Climacoceras, Chilotheridium, Gentrytragus, Kipsigicerus, Dorcatherium and Kenyapotamus.
 The carnivoran assemblage is also similar, including Percrocuta, Dissopsalis and Tugenictis, with a gigantic hyainailourine as the largest predator.
 The hominoid Kenyapithecus is among the few genera unique to this site.